MCP-native · works inside Claude Code, Cursor & Windsurf

 • Clean exports — no badge

-• Everything in Free
+• Everything in the beta, kept

 No charge now — we’ll email you when it opens.